zdravkov/kendo-docs/getting-started/using-kendo-with/webforms/asp-net-hello-services.md

 To start with, create a get method.
 This method will return all of the data in the **Employees** table in the Northwind Database.
 Name the method **Get()**.
-The method should return a list of **Data.Employee** objects.
-The **Data.Employee** object is created automatically for you by LINQ To SQL when the **Employees** table was added to the LINQ To SQL designer surface.
+The method should return a list of `Data.Employee` objects.
+The `Data.Employee` object is created automatically for you by LINQ To SQL when the **Employees** table was added to the LINQ To SQL designer surface.

-Create an instance of the **Data.NorthwindDataContext** at the top of the file and name it **_context**.
-This is the object that will be used to query the database.
+Create an instance of the `Data.NorthwindDataContext` at the top of the file and name it `_context` This is the object that will be used to query the database.

 Inside of the **Get()** method, write a simple LINQ query to retrieve all of